robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ![Screenshots of the iOS with round profile image](../Misc/iosroundimagerenderer.png)

 ### 2.3 Renderers for new controls
-If you tanke a look at the official list of iOS, Android and Windows controls, you will find only a small subset of these covered by Xamarin.Forms.
+If you take a look at the official list of iOS, Android and Windows controls, you will find only a small subset of these covered by Xamarin.Forms.
 This is simply because Xamarin.Forms needs implement the controls on all mobile platforms while abstracting the same functionality for each platform in the shared code.

 What is currently missing in Xamarin.Forms is a Hyperlink Button with basically is a clickable text.
 So let's go ahead and extend our project with such a button!

 #### 2.3.1 Create a new abstract control
-To introduce a completely new control to Xamarin.Forms, we have to describe it iside the shared *Conference.Forms* project first.
+To introduce a completely new control to Xamarin.Forms, we have to describe it inside the shared *Conference.Forms* project first.
 For this, we simply add a new class `HyperlinkLabel` that derives from Xamarin.Forms' original `Label` control and offers an additional bindable property for the `Uri`.

 Some of the logic can be done in the shared code like setting the text color and reacting on touch events.
-But as Xamarin.Forms does not support underlining by default currently, we need to do this in costom renderers for our `HyperlinkLabel` control.
+But as Xamarin.Forms does not support underlining by default currently, we need to do this in custom renderers for our `HyperlinkLabel` control.

 ```csharp
 namespace Conference.Forms.CustomControls